-A couple of years, when I moved back to New Orléans from Los Angeles, I met a photographer named Syndey Byrd.
-She was looking for an intern and after meeting over a cup of tea and stories about her world travels and photography, she offered me the position and I accepted.
-During my short time with her, we shot an entire weekend of festival activities including a second line during Satchmo Summerfest.
-On Sunday morning, Syndey and I had breakfast in the Treme area at her friend’s house, then we walked to St. Agustino church where the second line was starting.
-We walked with the second line to the Old U.S. Mint in the French Quarter to enjoy a day at the fest, where New Orléans folk celebrated the life of Louis Armstrong with good food, fun people, great music, and non-stop dancing.
+When I moved back to New Orléans from Los Angeles, I met a photographer named Syndey Byrd.
+She was looking for an intern and after meeting over a cup of tea and stories about her world travels, she offered me the position and I accepted.
+During my time as her intern, we spent an entire weekend hanging out at Satchmo Summerfest.

-If you’ve never had the pleasure of being in a second line, make plans to do so.
-I spent more time dancing in the street than I did shooting photos.
-It was a moment where my appreciation for Nouvelle Orléans grew.
-I felt a sense of community and artistry.
-This annual event has become one of my favorites.
+If you’ve never had the pleasure of being in a second-line, you’re missing out!
+I spent more time joyfully dancing in the streets than I did shooting photos.
+It was a moment where my appreciation for Nouvelle Orléans grew bigger and brighter.